nodejs/web-team/GOVERNANCE.md

 The maintainers on the Node.js Website Team are responsible for steering the technical direction of the Node.js Website, and reserve the right to make final decisions on any issues or pull requests, in line with the Contribution Guidelines, Collaborator Guidelines, the Code of Conduct and the overall Governance premises of the Node.js project.

 Members of this team are nominated through the guidelines provided in the [Contributing Guidelines](https://github.com/nodejs/nodejs.org/blob/main/CONTRIBUTING.md#becoming-a-collaborator) within the [nodejs.org](https://github.com/nodejs/nodejs.org) repository.
-After a passed nomination, members should submit a PR to add themselves to the list of current members, shown below.
+After a passed nomination, members should submit a PR to add themselves to the list of current members, shown within [MEMBERS.md](https://github.com/nodejs/web-team/blob/main/MEMBERS.md).

 ### Node.js Web Infra Team (`@nodejs/web-infra`)